idoufkirkamal/Portfolio/README.md

 # My Portfolio 💻

 Welcome to my portfolio!
-This project showcases my skills, projects, and experience as a Software Engineer, The website created using NextJs and Tailwind Css. <br />
+This project showcases my skills, projects, and experience as a Software Engineer, The website created using NextJs and Tailwind CSS. <br />

 🌐 **Visit the Portfolio:** [kamalidoufkir.me](https://kamalidoufkir.me)